afrendeiro/toolkit/docs/source/report.rst

         record_csv: True
         continuous_generation: True

-The report will by default be generated in the root of the project directory, but this can be controlled by manually calling the ``Analysis.generate_report`` function at the user's will.
+The report will by default be generated in the root of the project directory, but this can be controlled by manually calling the :func:`ngs_toolkit.analysis.Analysis.generate_report` function at the user's will.